-The first store of its kind in McDowell County, High Country Nutrition provides CBD products geared toward health and wellness.
+The first store of its kind in McDowell County, High Country Hemp provides CBD products geared toward health and wellness.

 CBD is a cannabidiol, the non-psychoactive component in marijuana, used to treat symptoms of anxiety, depression and pain relief, to name a few.
 It is non-addictive and neuro protective, which means that over a long period of time, it can help fight against diseases such as Alzheimer’s, Parkinson’s, dementia and ALS-related issues, among others.